 The trade-off is patience.
 It can take days for a swing trade to develop, and drawdowns are a normal part of the process.
 But for traders with the discipline to stick with a plan, swing trading offers the chance to capture significant pip movements with less screen time.
 It’s a strategy where pips become a measure of momentum, not just noise, and where the rewards can justify the wait.

-It’s a good thing to know that the terms we have shared with you are often presented slightly differently according to the platform on which you are trading.
+It’s a good thing to know that the terms I have shared with you are often presented slightly differently according to the platform on which you are trading.

 cTrader: This platform also uses fractional pip pricing but is known for its clean interface.
 Traders can customize how quotes are displayed, and cTrader makes it easy to highlight spreads directly in pips.
 Many scalpers prefer this transparency, since their strategies depend on cost sensitivity at the pip level.

-TradingView: Primarily a charting platform, TradingView integrates broker feeds that may show either four- or five-decimal pricing.
+TradingView: Primarily a charting platform, TradingView integrates broker feeds that may display pricing with either 4 or 5 decimal places.
 Pips aren’t highlighted separately, so traders rely on the price scale and built-in tools to measure movements in pips.
-Drawing tools like the “long position” or “short position” automatically calculate stop-loss and take-profit distances in pip terms, which helps with planning trades visually.
+Drawing tools like the “long position” or “short position” automatically calculate stop-loss and take-profit distances in pips, which helps plan trades visually.

 The bottom line: the pip itself never changes, but the presentation does.
 Platforms either emphasize precision with fractional pips or lean on charting tools to make pip measurement easier.
 Knowing how your platform displays them ensures you’re not misreading the smallest, yet most important, unit of FOREX movement.